 - Several herbicides are available for control of crane’s-bill, at least in major arable crops.
 However, with some of these, good control can only be achieved pre-emergence or by applications to young plants.
 Consequently, a primary aim must be to treat crane’s-bill plants while they are small.

 - Some pre-emergence herbicides applied primarily for black-grass control in winter cereals, such as prosulfocarb, also give useful control of autumn emerging crane’s-bill but are unlikely to adequately control plants subsequently emerging in spring.
 Prosulfocarb can also be used to control crane’s bill in potatoes.

 - In cereals, sulfonylurea herbicides such as metsulfuron+tribenuron can give good control of small plants but restrictions on application to after 1 February may mean that plants are too large for effective control.
-Sulfonylurea and related herbicides which can be applied in autumn, such as flupyrsulfuron or pyroxsulam+florasulam, may be a better option.
+Sulfonylurea and related herbicides which can be applied in autumn, such as pyroxsulam+florasulam, may be a better option.

 - The formulated mixture of chlorotoluron+diflufenican+pendimethalin can also control crane’s-bill species in cereal crops.

 - The older synthetic auxin herbicides, such as MCPA and mecoprop, give poor control of crane’s-bills, but the new synthetic auxin herbicide halauxifen-methyl (‘Arylex’), formulated in mixture with fluroxypyr or florasulam, gives good control (although only small-flowered crane’s-bill is on the label).